Neo Maema: Career

 Maema started his career at Bloemfontein Celtic aged 22.
 After 60 appearances and 3 goals for Celtic, he joined Mamelodi Sundowns on a five-year deal in summer 2021.

+Simba

+He joined Tanzanian Premier League side Simba S.C. on loan at the beginning to the 2025/26 season.
+He made his debut on "Simba Day" in a 2–0 win over Kenyan champions Gor Mahia.

+International career

+Maema captained the South Africa A at the 2025 CHAN.
+He scored the winning goal qualification to send the team to the finals against Malawi.

 Style of play

 Maema is a left-footed attacking midfielder.